Review the PPSC Health Sciences Biology Sequence Chart.

 A student can apply as many times as they wish.

 Basic Life Support (BLS) Healthcare Professional.
 Certification must be through the American Heart Association.
 Find options through PPSC's AHA non-credit courses, take HPR 102/1011 (.5) or seek out the training at other American Heart Association sites.
+Fully online CPR training is not accepted.

 Go to the Nursing Assistant Program website for Required Documentation.
-These must be completed as early as possible and no later than the first week of NUA 1001.
+These requirements must be completed as early as possible and no later than the first week of NUA 1001.

 The Nursing Assistant Office is located on the Rampart Range Campus in E-213 and can be reached at 719-502-3450.